 In Semester 2, 2017 and again in Semester 1, 2018 'Over There' a course about World War I was offered by John Barry who also taught a Legal Matters short course in 2017.
 A single session course on 'Advanced Care Planning' and two short courses 'Facebook for Mentors' were offered and completed.

 'Exercises for Fun', 'Recorder Group', 'Stock and Land' and a now discontinued 'Travel Group' were offered as new courses in 2018.
-It is offered that 'Hot Topics', piloted with four sessions in Semester 2 2018, will be offered again in Semester 2 2020.
+'Hot Topics', piloted with four sessions in Semester 2 2018, will be offered again as 'The News - Fact or Fiction' in Semester 1 2020.

 A Taste of Art

-Please let Program Coordinator Terry Case (5762 1700) know if you have knowledge/skills in one of these course/activities and are interested in presenting it.
+Please let Program Coordinator Terry Case (5762 1700) know if you have knowledge/skills in an area which might be suitable for a U3A course!